 You just might need to consider you could be waiting a while, depending on your age.

 The refractory period is described as the recovery period after ejaculation or when arousal subsides.
 For men, this means a time period of inability to achieve a secondary erection until you feel a physical response to sexual stimulus.

 Physicians believe hormones are at the root of the refractory period.
 Both men and women experience increases in the hormones prolactin and serotonin after orgasm.
 Both of which inhibit your ability to get your next erection.

-The refractory period is still a rather new diagnosis and researches have not found a solution that specifically targets curing symptoms of the refractory period, however, it is recommended to practice more foreplay beforehand to ensure your partner is sexually satisfied which can reduce the concern of having to wait to restart your engine.
+The refractory period is still a fairly new diagnosis, and researchers have not found a solution that specifically targets curing symptoms of the refractory period.

 Physicians believe hormones are at the root of the refractory period.